Position

 Average Salary: $40,664

-Baker Construction Enterprises provides Instrument Operator jobs with a focus on construction and infrastructure.
+Baker Construction Enterprises provides Instrument Operator jobs with a solid salary.
 They operate in states like Michigan, Ohio, and Indiana.
-Their work includes building roads, bridges, and other structures.
+The company specializes in construction and infrastructure projects.
+They offer a dynamic work environment with growth opportunities.

 5. ATLAS SURVEYING INC